Exponential Synchronization of Memristive HIndmarsh-Rose Neural Networks: Dissipative Dynamics of the Memristive Neural Networks

 \textbf{Conclusions} \, In this paper, a new model of memristive and diffusive Hindmarsh-Rose neural networks is proposed.
 This new model features a hybrid system of two partial differential equations with two ordinary differential equations as well as the linear coupling terms in the membrane potential equations and the memristor equations for all neurons.

-Dissipative dynamics of the solution semiflow in the basic state space $E$ and the higher-order state space $G$ are shown through sophisticated grouping estimates and integral inequality leverages, especially for the highly nonlinear membrane potential PDE with the memristive coupling.
+Dissipative dynamics of the solution semiflow in the basic state space $E$ and the higher-order state space $G$ are shown through sophisticated grouping estimates and integral inequality leverage, especially for the highly nonlinear membrane potential PDE with the memductance coupling.
 It paves the way to explore synchronization of this memristive Hindmarsh-Rose neural network.

-The main result is Theorem \ref{ES}, which provides the explicit threshold conditions of the network coupling strengths to ensure an exponential synchronization of the neural network at a uniform convergence rate.
-The spirit of the entire proof is to tackle and control the higher nonlinearity in the memductance-potential effect by the linear network coupling in different integrable spaces.
+The main result is Theorem \ref{ES}, which provides the explicit threshold conditions of the network coupling strengths $P$ and $Q$ to ensure an exponential synchronization of the neural network at a uniform convergence rate.
+The spirit of the entire proof is to tackle and control the higher nonlinearity in the memductance-potential effect by the linear network coupling in the integrable state spaces.
 Many steps of sharp analysis including Gagliardo-Nirenberg interpolation inequalities are carried out and cohesively grouped.
-The rigorous proof methodology in this work can be extended to study more complex neural networks described by hybrid differential equations or other types reaction-diffusion PDE models in a broad scope.
+The rigorous mathematical proof methodology in this work can be extended to study more complex neural networks described by hybrid differential equations or other types reaction-diffusion PDE models in a broad scope.